difference between oxidation and reduction

 Reduction, on the other hand, is the process of gaining electrons.
 During reduction, electrons are transferred from an electron donor to a substance that is being reduced, which typically results in the production of a reduced form of the substance.
 One of the most familiar examples of reduction is respiration, where the body reduces oxygen by accepting electrons, which results in the production of energy and water.

-See also difference between games and sports
+See also difference between revenue receipt and capital receipt

 Key Differences